 Aflac Lump-Sum Critical Illness Insurance is for those who experience a life-changing event, like a heart attack or stroke.
 It offers lump-sum cash benefits that can be used however you decide – from helping with everyday bills to surgery.
 These plans may help provide coverage for diseases that aren’t covered by our cancer/specified disease insurance policies.

 Aflac Hospital Insurance is a great option to combine with other existing insurance plans.
 Supplemental hospital insurance can help cover expenses that take place in the emergency room, like ambulance costs, x-rays and blood tests, to name a few.
 We recommend chatting with your company and seeing if hospital insurance coverage is an option.

 It’s important to note that cancer insurance may also be known as specified-disease insurance in some locations.
 The specific qualifications for cancer insurance vary from state to state, but there are a few general qualifications to keep in mind.

 You can apply for Aflac Cancer Insurance through your worksite and on an individual basis.
 If you are a business owner, you can help your employees to be better protected by offering cancer insurance through payroll deductions.
 There is no direct cost to employers, as employees decide for themselves if they would like to apply or not.
 If you are an employee and your company does not offer this benefit, you can still apply for a cancer insurance policy individually.

 We recommend chatting with an agent for complete details that can help you decide if you should apply for supplemental cancer insurance.
 You can also clarify which Aflac Cancer insurance option is best by determining how much coverage you may desire.
 Rest assured that, if ever faced with the realities of cancer, Aflac will be there for you in your greatest time of need.

-† Katy is a real Aflac policyholder.
+Ashley is a real Aflac policyholder.
 This is her story.
 Your benefits from Aflac may differ.
-Katy was paid for her time in telling her story and is also an employee.
+Ashley was paid for her time in telling her story.